Your expert guide to exploring the Guadix caves

 view over badlands near guadix - looking into a valley from above

-We went to the Mirador del fin del mundo, where there are actually three look out points.
-We drove to the first one and walked along to the other two.
-The views were absolutely out of this world gorgeous.
-The best help I can give when figuring out how to get to the viewpoints is to ask in the tourist information for actual directions.
-Google maps reviews made me scared to go it alone.
-They told me it was impossible in a normal car (it isn’t), that it isn’t safe (it is) etc etc. In the tourist office they told me it’s something locals do all the time and it’s perfectly possible, you just need to know where you’re going.
+The Google maps reviews made me scared to go it alone.
+They claim it’s impossible in a normal car (it isn’t), that it isn’t safe (it is) etc etc. In the tourist office they told me it’s something locals do all the time and it’s perfectly possible, you just need to know where you’re going.
 So pick your mirador (another highly recommended one is the Mirador de Purullena) and ask for directions.

-👣 If the geopark lookout points interest you more than Guadix, it’s also possible to take a day trip in a 4×4 to see them from Granada
+👣 If the geopark lookout points interest you more than Guadix, it’s also possible to take a day trip in a 4×4 to see them from Granada.

 Reserve your dates now